 I guess that’s what made me take it as a challenge and actually try out lots of careers in 8 different countries in various niches, companies and my own ventures.

 While I’m a historian, lawyer, journalist and philologist by education, I used to work in marketing, seo, public relations, and real estate.
-I was also a health journalist, translator, editor, model and also worked at a museum and IGO.
+I was also a health journalist, translator, editor, and model and also worked at a museum and IGO.

 That’s not counting my part-time hospitality jobs during my studies.
 I did a fair share of waitressing and bartending and frankly, it was lots of fun.